 The main complaint you’ll see is its lack of mobile support and buggy editor.
 It comes up time and time again.
 Occasionally you see people talking about slow support.

-We think this is a little unfair to be honest.
-Getting back to people within 24 hours is above average in most cases.
-We aim for 15 minutes response time 20 hours a day at Better Proposals but still, next day is surprisingly good in comparison to other software companies.
+We think this is a little unfair, to be honest.
+Getting back to people within 24 hours is above average in most cases, even with automatic follow-up reminders.
+We aim for 15 minutes response time 20 hours a day at Better Proposals but still, the next day is surprisingly good in comparison to other software companies.

 Closing thoughts on Proposify

-There’s very little ‘wow factor’.
+Even with the drag-and-drop editor, there’s a very little wow factor.
 It’ll never offend and will likely look better than anything done in Microsoft Word and for some businesses that might be perfect, but if you’re really trying to impress, it might fall short.

 PandaDoc’s pricing is somewhat of a mystery.
-They have pricing that ranges from $9/month in what can only be described as “drug dealer pricing”.
+Once you’re through their free demo, they have pricing that ranges from $9/month to what can only be described as “drug dealer pricing”.
 You can read more about the truth of PandaDoc pricing here.
 They have a range of plans but all of them have a PandaDoc badge on the final document which doesn’t seem ideal in any case.

 Who is PandaDoc typically for

-Corporates and the Enterprise level.
-PandaDoc is really aiming to give some competition to DocuSign (we’ve included them into our list of DocuSign alternatives) and is going after the document signing market but with a built in editor.
-There’s pros and cons to this.
-Pros being you know the software is solid because corporates don’t buy rubbish.
+Corporates and Enterprise level sales managers.
+PandaDoc is really aiming to give some competition to DocuSign (we’ve included them in our list of DocuSign alternatives) and is going after the document signing market but with a built-in editor.
+There are pros and cons to this.
+Pros are you know the software is solid because corporates don’t buy rubbish.